Background pattern

 • Abdominal pain, dyspepsia, gastric ulcer, and duodenal ulcer.

-• Blood disorders: thrombocytopenia (decrease in platelet levels), pancytopenia (decrease in white blood cells, red blood cells, and platelets), bictonia (decrease in two types of blood cells), aplastic anemia, bone marrow insufficiency, agranulocytosis (decrease in granulocytes: a type of white blood cell), neutropenia (decrease in neutrophils: a type of white blood cell), and leukopenia (decrease in white blood cells).
-Hemolytic anemia in patients with glucose-6-phosphate dehydrogenase deficiency (see “Warnings and precautions”).
+• Blood disorders: thrombocytopenia (decrease in platelet levels), pancytopenia (decrease in white blood cells, red blood cells, and platelets), bicytopenia (decrease in two types of blood cells), aplastic anemia, bone marrow failure, agranulocytosis (decrease in granulocytes: a type of white blood cell), neutropenia (decrease in neutrophils: a type of white blood cell), and leukopenia (decrease in white blood cells).
+Hemolytic anemia in patients with glucose-6-phosphate dehydrogenase deficiency (see "Warnings and precautions").

-• Renal inflammation and other kidney problems.
+• Inflammation of the kidney and other renal problems.

-• Haematospermia (presence of blood in semen).
+• Hematospermia (presence of blood in semen).

-• Fatal hemorrhage, vasculitis, including Henoch-Schönlein purpura.
+• possibly fatal bleeding, vasculitis, including Henoch-Schönlein purpura.

 • Edema (fluid accumulation) with high doses (anti-inflammatory) of acetylsalicylic acid.

-If you notice the appearance of:
+If you observe the appearance of:

 • Difficulty breathing.